d-corsi/eProVe/README.md

 # ϵProVe

-This is the python implementation of ϵ-ProVe, a tool for the *AllDNN-Verification Problem* (i.e., the problem of computing the set of all the areas that do not result in a violation for a given DNN and a safety property). ϵ-ProVe is an approximation approach that provides  provable (probabilistic) guarantees on the returned areas.
+This is the Python implementation of ϵ-ProVe, a tool for the *AllDNN-Verification Problem* (i.e., the problem of computing the set of all the areas that do not result in a violation for a given DNN and a safety property). ϵ-ProVe is an approximation approach that provides  provable (probabilistic) guarantees on the returned areas.

 ## Abstract
 Identifying safe areas is a key point to guarantee trust for systems that are based on Deep Neural Networks (DNNs).
 To this end, we introduce the AllDNN-Verification problem: given a safety property and a DNN, enumerate the set of all the regions of the property input domain which are safe, i.e., where the property does hold.
 Due to the #P-hardness of the problem, we propose an efficient approximation method called ε-ProVe.
 Our approach exploits a controllable underestimation of the output reachable sets obtained via statistical prediction of tolerance limits, and can provide a tight —with provable probabilistic guarantees— lower estimate of the safe areas.
 Our empirical evaluation on different standard benchmarks shows the scalability and effectiveness of our method, offering valuable insights for this new type of verification of DNNs.